Library Closure: March 18, 2019

 Where are you going to keep all the books?

-The Library’s collection of physical materials is being stored in cargo containers within a few miles from the library.
+The Library’s collection of physical materials is being stored in cargo containers located within a few miles from the library.

 Where are you [the staff] going to be?
 What are you going to do during the closure?